michael2012z/BitBible/markdown/KJV/files/Job.md

 1. After this opened Job his mouth, and cursed his day.

-2. And Job spake, and said,spake: Heb. answered
+2. And Job spake, and said,

 3. Let the day perish wherein I was born, and the night in which it was said, There is a man child conceived.

 4. Let that day be darkness; let not God regard it from above, neither let the light shine upon it.

-5. Let darkness and the shadow of death stain it; let a cloud dwell upon it; let the blackness of the day terrify it.stain: or, challengelet the…: or, let them terrify it, as those who have a bitter day
+5. Let darkness and the shadow of death stain it; let a cloud dwell upon it; let the blackness of the day terrify it.

-6. As for that night, let darkness seize upon it; let it not be joined unto the days of the year, let it not come into the number of the months.let it not be…: or, let it not rejoice among the days
+6. As for that night, let darkness seize upon it; let it not be joined unto the days of the year, let it not come into the number of the months.

 7. Lo, let that night be solitary, let no joyful voice come therein.

-8. Let them curse it that curse the day, who are ready to raise up their mourning.their…: or, leviathan
+8. Let them curse it that curse the day, who are ready to raise up their mourning.

-9. Let the stars of the twilight thereof be dark; let it look for light, but have none; neither let it see the dawning of the day:the dawning…: Heb. the eyelids of the morning
+9. Let the stars of the twilight thereof be dark; let it look for light, but have none; neither let it see the dawning of the day:

 10. Because it shut not up the doors of my mother’s womb, nor hid sorrow from mine eyes.